milkteawu/TradingView_Telegram_Bot_Heroku/README.md

 ## Optimize

   Heroku's free dyno will turn to idle after 30mins from the last request,and the restart will lead a 30s delay.

   We can easily use [UptimeRobot](https://uptimerobot.com/) to send requests every 15min.

-(Free plan is enough) Set this URL on UptimeRobot: https://xxxxxxx.herokuapp.com/test
+  Set this URL on UptimeRobot: https://xxxxxxx.herokuapp.com/test

 ## Credit